Last updated in 2022

 Accredited CRNA Programs are reviewed regularly.

-Clarkson College Nurse Anesthesia Program Nurse Anesthetist Program was last reviewed 06/2016.
-It was given 10 years accreditation and will be reviewed again 05/2026.
+Clarkson College Nurse Anesthesia Program Nurse Anesthetist Program was last reviewed in 2015.
+It was given 10 years accreditation and will be reviewed again in 2026.

 Pass Rate for CRNA Boards at Clarkson College CRNA